-The Florida 3rd DCA in the case of American Heritage Life Insurance Co. v.
+The Florida 3rd DCA (the appellate court) in the case of American Heritage Life Insurance Co. v.
 Morales that originated in the Circuit Court for Miami-Dade County addressed this precise question.
-The insured was using a jet ski, but disappeared overnight until his body was subsequently discovered by the Coast Guard.
+The insured was using a jet ski, disappeared overnight, and his body was subsequently discovered by the Coast Guard.
 The autopsy listed the cause of death as multiple blunt force trauma injuries experienced in a frontal impact crash with a fixed object.
 The report also indicated that the driver had a blood alcohol concentration (BAC) of .10 percent.

 The investigation of the personal watercraft (PWC) accident provided the following conclusions regarding the cause of the crash:

 - Violation of Florida State Statute 327.39(3): Operation of a personal watercraft during the period of a half hour after sunset and a half hour prior to sunrise

 - Violation of Florida State Statute 327.33(1): Reckless operation of a vessel

 - Violation of Florida State Statute 327.35(1)(b): Operating a vessel while under the influence